pardahlman/RawRabbit/docs/contributing-guidelines.md

 # Contributing Guidelines

 You are more than welcome to contribute to `RawRabbit`.
-Here are some guildlines for the process.
+Here are some guidelines for the process.

 ## Create issue
 With a few exceptions, every commits should be connected to an issue.
 That means that if you've found a bug or implemented a feature, it should be reported in the [issue section](https://github.com/pardahlman/RawRabbit/issues).

+## Write code
+Write as beautiful code as possible! `RawRabbit` is indented with [tabs and not spaces](http://ryanseddon.github.io/spaces-talk/images/batman-slap.jpg).

 ## Commit Code
 Make sure that all commits start with `(#issue-number)`, like `(#19) Invoke message handlers in sync manner`.
 This way, the commits will appear in the issue and is easier found from the console `git log --grep #19`.